Skip to main content

 • “There's no real story to speak of or overarching objective other than clearing the map.”

-• “No story, no clear instructions, no end, just too suck.
-When I have too many items NPCs don't even clean it anymore; it becomes a big big mess.
-Also the gameplay is so boring, too easy and nothing special, plus some bugs like zombies or items stuck in the wall.”
+• “No story, no clear instructions, no end.
+Too much clutter when NPCs stop cleaning, making a big mess.
+Gameplay is boring, too easy, nothing special, with bugs like zombies or items stuck in walls.”

 • “My main criticism is that once you’ve completed the available missions and explored the current locations on the map, the game can start to feel like there’s not much left to work towards.”